-In May 1996, the stockholders of both PSC and PSPC approved the merger of the two companies to advance PSC group’s expansion.
+In May 2, 1996, the stockholders of both PSC and PSPC approved the merger of the two companies to advance PSC group’s expansion.
 In October 30, 1996, SEC approved the merger and PSPC was then absorbed by PSC as the surviving entity.
 With the consolidation of the respective lines of business of PSC and PSPC, PSC’s retailing strengths were complemented by PSPC’s property and franchise holdings.
 Their management as a single entity enhanced operational efficiency and strengthened ability to raise capital for growth.
-PSC listed it shares (SEVN) in the Philippine Stock Exchange and had its initial public offering in February 04, 1998.
+PSC listed its shares (SEVN) in the Philippine Stock Exchange and had its initial public offering in February 04, 1998.
 The shares were offered at the price of P4.40 per share from its par value of P1.00 per share.
-In September 17, 1998, PSC established Convenience Distribution Inc. (“CDI’), a wholly owned subsidiary, to provide a centralized warehouse and distribution system to service its 7-Eleven stores.
+In September 17, 1998, PSC established Convenience Distribution Inc. (“CDI”), a wholly owned subsidiary, to provide logistics planning and services to its 7-Eleven stores.

-The company had a manpower complement of 1,921 personnel, 655 of whom are regular employees, 301 contractual/probationary and 965 cooperative members to augment temporary needs during peak hours or season in the stores and the support services units.
+As of December 31, 2020, the Company has a total of 3,247 direct hires and augments its temporary needs during peak hours or season in the stores and the support services units with cooperative members.
 There is no existing labor union in the company and collective bargaining agreement.
-There is an Employees Council which communicates to management the employee concerns.
+There is a PSC Employees’ Council which communicates to management the employees concerns.
 There has been no strike or threat to strike from the employees for the past three years.